alimtw/FindMyHatV2/README.md

 JavaScript Re-submission
 Reflection After Re-submission

-A) Use random and fix the number of holes and created too many variable.
+A) Use random and fix the number of holes that created too many variable.
 The probability method reduces variables and flexibility of the number of holes

-B) Use the If-else method is confusing but the switch method is better (Forgotten about this method )
+B) Use If-else method is confusing for comparison.
+The switch method is better (Forgotten about Switch method )

-C) Concept of movement and hitting the hole and hat is tabulated but unable to write it in a systematic.
-Initially created too many variables for if else for comparison and unable to add up the position of x and y.
-Have to do it a step at a time
+C) Ability to have the concept flow for movement and hitting the hole and hat and game over.
+However, unable to write it in a systematic JS.
+Created too many variables for if-else, unable to match and add up the position of x and y.
+Need to have a clear mind and do step by step

-D) The Out Bound works well for the col when the variable is negative but for row it gave been outcome.
-Unable to understand the syntax error below as all are written on the same comparison statement with same logic.
+D) The Out-of-Bound works well for the col when the variable is negative or more than 9.
+However, for row it does not executive despite having the same comparison statement and logic.
 Need further advise on this

 Your position is at row -1 and col 0